 What’s the best way to get kids to eat their greens?
 Add cheese to it and bake it in puff pastry!
 This spinach-feta pie from Anastasia’s Kitchen is sure to be a hit with your whole crew, and it doesn’t hurt to get some veggies in before everybody pigs out on candy.
 Click here to get the recipe.

 This soba-centric idea from Bento Monsters is equal parts creativity, adorable details, and tastiness.
-And despite looking like a work of art, these Halloween dishes are easy to make for your little monsters.
+Despite looking like a work of art, these Halloween dishes are easy to make for your little monsters.
 Learn more here.

 Candy Corn Quesadilla